melezhik/sparrow-plugins/python-helpers/README.md

 # warning

-Some logic and code taken from an original ohmyzshell plugin, but adapted to Sparrow plugin.
+Some logic and code taken from original ohmyzshell plugins, but adapted to Sparrow.

 # install